-Not long ago the National Security Council decided that large events involving more than 200 people could not go ahead before the end of August.
+Not long ago the National Security Council decided that large events involving more than 200 people inside and 400 outside could not go ahead before the end of September.
 However, trade shows have been covered by a different protocol since 23 July.
 In late July the Security Council decided to allow trade shows to reopen as of 1 September, subject to a strict application of the trade show protocol, the mandatory wearing of face coverings, and, epidemiological circumstances permitting.

 This means that our autumn schedule can go ahead as planned and that we will soon be able to welcome our trade show organisers, exhibitors, partners, suppliers and visitors.